What type of content do you primarily create?

 - Highlight reels that showcase multiple customer testimonials

-You can create these videos in Descript from start to finish or quickly produce a rough cut you can hand off to a professional video editor.
+You can create these multimedia videos in Descript from start to finish or quickly produce a rough cut you can hand off to a professional video editor.

-There are plenty of creative ways to use video to tell customer stories besides the standard talking head format, like combining animated text with screen sharing to showcase a specific feature.
+There are plenty of creative ways to use video to tell multimedia customer stories besides the standard talking head format, like combining animated text with screen sharing to showcase a specific feature.

-6. Ask for feedback and get approval to publish
+6. Get feedback and approval before publishing

 Depending on the company's size and industry that might include approval from its legal team or senior leadership to make sure the brand is reflected well and no sensitive information is shared.